Ultra wide angle lens: 'Fisheye' and rectilinear lenses

-Ultra-wide angle lenses come in two varieties: Fisheye lenses with curvilinear barrel distortion, and rectilinear lenses which are designed so that straight lines in the scene will render straight (uncurved) in the photographic image and thus lack the extreme distortion that is characteristic of a fisheye lens.
+Ultra-wide angle lenses come in two varieties: Fisheye lenses with curvilinear barrel distortion, and rectilinear lenses which are designed so that straight lines in the scene will render straight (uncurved) in the photographic image and thus lack the extreme barrel distortion that is characteristic of a fisheye lens.
 Neither denotes a particular range of focal lengths, the difference is only whether distortion is present or not.
 However, the shorter the focal length, the more difficult it is to implement rectilinear correction.

+The mapping function defines the position of an object relative to the center of the image, r, as a function of the focal length of the lens, f, and the angle from the optical axis θ, which is half of the angle of view.
+Since rectilinear lenses have a mapping function that depends on the tangent function, $r = f \cdot \tan{\theta}$, θ cannot exceed 90°, which means the angle of view of a rectilinear lens cannot exceed 180°.
+For most practical lenses, the angle of view is limited to around 120 to 130°.
+In contrast, the typical mapping function of a fisheye lens is $r = f \cdot \theta$, making the fisheye capable of capturing a 180° or greater angle of view.